Shyam Jaju: Early life

 Since his school days, he is actively involved with Rashtriya Swayamsevak Sangh.
 He became a part of Rashtriya Swayamsevak Sangh (RSS) in 1967.
 He merged with Akhil Bharatiya Vidyarthi Parishad (ABVP) just after RSS.
 By seeing his motivation and work ethics, Shyam Jaju was appointed as the State Secretary, from 1981 to 1983 of Akhil Bharatiya Vidyarthi Parishad in the state of Maharashtra.
 He agitated against infiltration, on 2 October 1983, in Guwahati Satyagrah.
 In 1984, he became the Organizing Secretary of Delhi.
 From the year 1978 to 1984, Shyam Jaju was a full-time involved with Akhil Bharatiya Vidyarthi Parishad (ABVP).

-Shyam Jaju married Pratibha Jaju, in Nashik, on 9 December 1987 and they have a son, Sandesh Jaju and daughter Sonali Rathi.
-A very kind-hearted and grounded person, Shyam Jaju has always been actively involved working for the welfare of society and these capabilities have shaped him into the person he is today.
+Shyam Jaju married Pratibha Jaju, in Nashik, on 9 December 1987 and they had a son, Sandesh Jaju and daughter Sonali Rathi.

 Political career

 He was always encouraged to do something beneficial for his native country.
-Galvanized with the tale of great patriots, in the year 1988 he headed Satyagrah Andolan by the name “Goa ho ya Guwahati, apna desh apni maati” on behalf of BJP in the state of Maharashtra.
+Galvanized with the tale of patriots, in the year 1988, he headed Satyagrah Andolan by the name “Goa ho ya Guwahati, apna desh apni maati” on behalf of BJP in the state of Maharashtra.
 He was the District President in BJP from Ahmednagar.
 A proficient leader, Shyam Jaju joined BJP in the year 1988 because of his expertise and administrative efficacy.

-Shyam Jaju, a committed and passionate leader, has remained a key member of Maharashtra Prashikshan Vibhag and played a great role into bringing cadre in areas like Ahmednagar and nearby locations.
-He infused strong ideologies and ideas of BJP among the people.
-Shyam Jaju secured deep and eternal connection with folks of Ahmednagar.